 If by “furnace repair” you mean taking out a tool kit, opening the furnace cabinet, or anything even close to either, then the answer is a straight no. Furnace repairs, whether for a gas-powered or electric-powered unit, must be left to licensed professionals.

 If the repairs you’re thinking of are more like “troubleshooting” — basic checks to make sure a simple explanation isn’t lurking behind your heating troubles — then there are steps you can take with a malfunctioning furnace.
 But please know the difference between troubleshooting checks and a DIY repair.
+See how gas vs. electric furnaces differ when it comes to performance and safety.

 “Do-It-Yourself” Furnace Repair Is Potentially Dangerous

 We can list many reasons why you must leave repair work for a furnace to an experienced, licensed professional.
 But safety is the Big One.
 Gas furnaces are the most common heating system in the Central Valley, and any type of amateur work on a gas appliance is a disaster waiting to happen.
 Mistakes with gas lines, gas burners, and heat exchangers can expose a household to toxic gases or combustion hazards.
+Common furnace myths like these often lead to risky decisions by homeowners.

 Electric furnaces can create dangers as well if poorly repaired.
 You don’t want to increase the chance of an electrical fire in your house because of a mistake with wiring.